 Comment on truckers

-“Participation is what will allow us to improve and contribute to delineating the great transformations that we need: the Tax Reform, the Pension Reform, the 40 Hours and each one of those projects… and well, Trains to Chile, which from time to time, the truckers are in charge of reminding us of the importance”Boric said to applause from those present, in line with what he had previously stated about the truckers’ strike.
+“Participation is what will allow us to improve and contribute to delineating the great transformations that we need: the Tax Reform, the Pension Reform, the 40 Hours and each one of those projects… and well, Trains to Chile, which from time to time, the truckers are in charge of reminding us of the importance”Boric said to applause from those present, in line with what he had previously stated regarding the truckers’ strike.

 Finally, he delivered a message to those present: “You are doing politics and it is very ungrateful sometimes to do politics.
-But when we realize that through collective organization we have managed to change the life of our community a little for the better, we realize that politics makes sense again.
+But when we realize that through collective organization we have managed to change the life of our community a little for the better, we realize that politics makes sense once more.
 That’s why we’re here.”